 The opportunity cost brought about by double entry is a little bit harder to track and quantify, but this area often represents an even bigger cost to your dealership.
 Every minute your salespeople spend entering customer data that has already been entered elsewhere is a minute they could have been using to follow up with leads or mine data for new ones.
 Think about the impact of giving everyone on your staff an extra 45 minutes back to their day.
 That extra time adds up quickly, and the cost of not making changes becomes alarmingly apparent.

 This is where I challenge you all to begin your path to eliminating double entry.
 Track the amount of time your staff spends re-entering customer data.
 It will be a tedious exercise, but it will open your eyes to where the gaps exactly are and provide insight into how to fix them.
-Maybe you need to consider switching to a CRM platform that integrates with your service scheduling platform and DMS.
+Maybe you need to consider switching to a CRM platform that integrates with your dealership website or inventory management system, like Connect CRM integrates with Dealer.com and vAuto Provision.
 Or maybe there is simply a staff training issue.
 Whatever the case may be, taking the time to nail down double entry will pay back exponential dividends for your dealership’s bottom line.

 A version of this post originally appeared in Dealer Marketing Magazine.